WHSBW/theblueandwhite/cms/BlueAndWhite-ProjectDocs.md

 - **Highlighting:** blue-highlight system with a reporter-facing **HL** button for marking text during drafting/review.
 Highlights are **stripped at publish time** so they never reach the live site.
+- **Interview proof uploads (v4.5):** in the WRITER view, an "Interview proof" section — reporters pick an image (instant upload on pick; loud "Uploaded ✓" toast), shown as 120px thumbnails with a delete ×.
+Images only (≤8 MB), private.
+In the REVIEW pane, editors/adviser see the same thumbnails under Writing Analytics; clicking opens the full image via a 5-minute signed URL;
+  delete available.
+Reporters are own-scoped on every proof action (UI gives no path to others' articles AND the Worker re-checks ownership server-side).
+  Functions: `uploadProof`, `loadProofs`, `deleteProof`, `_fileToB64`, `clearProofThumbs`.
+Proofs save independently of Save Draft / Submit.
 - **Assignments:** adviser/editor creates AND EDITS (✎ Edit fills the form, Save Changes / Cancel Edit). **Smart reporter dashboard cards** show per-kid progress on each assignment — Write (none yet) / Open + "Draft in progress" /